micheledusi/Deckz/docs/guide/05.scoring.typ

 	```
 ]

-#info-alert()[
+#bts-info[
-	*Note*: All extraction functions are *stable functions*, meaning they evaluate the hand in a consistent order: if two cards have a certain order, their relative order will be preserved in the output.
+	All extraction functions are *stable functions*, meaning they evaluate the hand in a consistent order: if two cards have a certain order, their relative order will be preserved in the output.
 	This is particularly useful for games where the order of cards matters.
 ]